rn1hd/rn1hd/README.md

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - **Work** is more important for me than the money. **Money** always follows based on my contributions to the community that has the potential to make the world a better place.
 There might be other positions available in the job market that can pay me well; if this is something that I am not happy to do with, the risks will outweigh more than the benefits that I will receive in the long run.
-Therefore, I would prefer staying in a job that I am interested in, a place that encourages personal growth, and a healthy community that promotes team collaboration and work-life balance.
+Therefore, I would prefer staying in a job that I am interested in, a place that encourages personal and professional growth, and a healthy community that promotes team collaboration and work-life balance.

 #### **Question #10: Can you share something what you can offer in order for us to assess how qualified you are in the modern business world?**